 The greater the sensory provocation you load on an already highly excited dog, the more likely you are to increase agitation or reactivity.
 So yelling, yanking, and touching the dog only fuels the animal’s excited behaviour.
 Alternatively, some owners try to tire their dogs out with repetitive fetch games, which do nothing but raise the adrenalin level, so the dog will take longer to relax, thus achieving the opposite effect.

-It is much better to recognise that the heart of the problem, for such dogs, is their struggle to maintain and sustain as healthy a state of mental equilibrium as possible.
+It is much better to recognise that the heart of the problem for such dogs is their struggle to maintain and sustain a mental equilibrium that is as healthy as possible.
 Ideally, it is preferable to work on calm positions to make them more desirable than to propose continuous reactive activities.

 Capturing attention

-Owners may not realise that maintaining focus and attention on them has to be constantly taught to dogs, from when they are small until adulthood.
+Owners may need to realise that maintaining focus and attention on them has to be constantly taught to dogs, from when they are small until adulthood.
 Often, those considered more excitable only require much more daily exercise or mental stimulation to keep them in a healthier psychological state.

 Sources of stress for easily excitable dogs